Welcome

 Walk in the footsteps of the ancients.
 Study Abroad!
 Learn more

 Ready to begin your studies?
-Declare Classics major
+Declare a Classics major or minor

 The field of Classics examines the languages, literatures, cultures, art, history, religion, and material remains of the ancient Mediterranean world and their ongoing global impact.